mobizt/ReadyMail/README.md

 The fast and lightweight async Email client library for Arduino.

-This Email client library supports sending the Email and reading, searching and appending the mailbox messages.
+This Email client library supports Email sending, reading, searching and appending.

 This library supports all 32-bit `Arduino` devices e.g. `STM32`, `SAMD`, `ESP32`, `ESP8266`, `Raspberry Pi RP2040`, and `Renesas` devices.